joshspeagle/dynesty/docs/source/dynamic.rst

 :math:`\hat{P}(\boldsymbol{\Theta})` and the true posterior density :math:`P(\boldsymbol{\Theta})`.

-For posterior estimation, the default metric used to determine when to stop adding new samples is the fractional sample standard deviation in :math:`H(\hat{P}^\prime|\hat{P})`:
+For posterior estimation, the metric used to determine when to stop adding new samples is the fractional sample standard deviation in :math:`H(\hat{P}^\prime|\hat{P})`: